IBM/event-automation/_connectors/kc-sink-redis2/index.md

 categories:
   - Databases
 ---
-Redis sink connector consumes records from a Kafka topic and writes the data to Redis.
+The Redis sink connector consumes records from a Kafka topic and writes the data to Redis.